entrepreneur-interet-general/solidata_backend/README.md

 -------
 ## PRESENTATION

+part 2/3 of the TADATA! sofware suite
-A public service to allow you to open data as simple as posible
+A public service for managing and sharing data : allow you to open data as simply as posible

 ------